Crooked Kingdom

-Crooked Kingdom is a fantasy novel by American author Leigh Bardugo, published by Henry Holt and Co. in 2016.
+Crooked Kingdom is a fantasy novel written by Israeli–American author Leigh Bardugo, published by Henry Holt and Co. in 2016.
 Set in a world loosely inspired by 19th-century Europe, it takes place days after the events of the duology's first book, Six of Crows.
 The plot is told from the third-person viewpoints of eight characters.

 Six of Crows and Crooked Kingdom are set in the Grishaverse.
 The Crows reappear in Rule of Wolves (2021), part of the King of Scars duology where Nina Zenik is a major point-of-view character.
 Leigh Bardugo has discussed the possibility of writing a third book in this series, but has not confirmed it.

 Plot

 In the prologue, a Grisha named Emil Retvenko is kidnapped by a winged Shu man.

 The book begins in a gambling parlor named Club Cumulus, where Jesper and Nina keep Jan Van Eck's lawyer, Cornelis Smeet, busy while Kaz and Wylan search his office for Van Eck's property documents.
 Kaz then plans to kidnap Van Eck’s pregnant young wife, Alys, and trade her for Inej, who is being held captive.
 Meanwhile, Jesper’s father, Colm, arrives at the city, as a bank Jesper owes demands he pays his debts.
 When Jesper and Wylan go to meet Colm, they are attacked but manage to escape.
 Kaz tells Jesper's father to give them three days to get the money and asks him to wait in a hotel in the city.

 Afterward, the crew's kidnapping is successful, and they trade Van Eck's wife for Inej.
 However, during the trade, three Shu soldiers with superhuman abilities attack Nina, Jesper, and other Grisha in the surrounding area.
 They manage to get away after Nina shoots one of them in the eye and Wylan sets another on fire.
 The crew meets at their hideout, and Kaz reveals he had bought shares in sugar companies and plans to sabotage Van Eck’s sugar silos using a chemical weevil, thereby raising the price of sugar.
 Nina and Inej persuade Kaz to smuggle out the remaining Grisha in the city using one of Van Eck’s ships.